How to restore a MySQL backup

 • An existing database

-How to restore a MySQL backup
+How to restore a MySQL backup/dump

 The following steps assume you already have a MySQL backup: